JayawardanaJTH/OAuth-test-SSD/README.md

 This is Secure Software Development assingment.\
 The purpose of this is to get understand about the `OAuth 2.0`.

+Here user `Google` and `Facebook` authentication for login.
+Other than that Google is use to upload document to the Google Drive.
 ##
 ## Installation Instructions